laurentpayot/purescript-for-elm-developers/README.md

 type F = Except (NonEmptyList ForeignError)
 ```

-`Except` is an monad for handling exceptions in pure code, much like `Either`.
+`Except` is an monad for handling exceptions, much like `Either`.
 We can convert a value in the `F` monad into a value in the `Either` monad by using the `runExcept` function.

 ```purs
 import Control.Monad.Except